The Fitness Zone

 Many new Personal Trainers ask me how much they should charge for a personal training session and are surprised by my answer.
 I tell them it’s not how much you charge that you should be asking; it is how much do you need to earn that is the answer.

-Life as a Personal Trainer
+Starting out as a Personal Trainer

 Most people getting into the fitness industry for the first time have this idea of earning huge amounts of money for very little work.
 This can become a reality, however you need to know how much you need to make per year before deciding on a rate per hour, because if you are not making the money you need, you will find that helping people is just not enough motivation to keep you working as a Personal Trainer.